Find-A-Can/Find-A-Can/Reports/report-5-27.md

 - Make full deployment of backend to AWS ECS
 - Add ability for users to add different can types

 ### Progress and issues
 - Fully added testing to backend along with refactoring backend methods
+- Add can form completed
+- Filtering completed

 ### Plans for the week
 - Add automation to auto build docker container and deploy to AWS
+- Make app able to get nearest can to you

 ## Individual contributions